The difference between animal-free and ‘free from’

 Guidance from the Food Standards Agency (FSA)

 There is no legal definition of the term vegan, but the FSA provides voluntary guidance on the use of the terms vegetarian and vegan in food labelling, including advice about cross-contamination.
 They suggest that “manufacturers, retailers and caterers should be able to demonstrate that foods presented as 'vegetarian' or 'vegan' have not been contaminated with non-vegetarian or non-vegan foods during storage, preparation, cooking or display”.
-However, The Vegan Society is not against foods labelled as vegan also carrying a ‘may contain’ warning about potential traces of animal allergens.
+However, The Vegan Society is not against foods labelled as vegan also carrying a ‘may contain’ warning about animal allergens.

 What about Trademarked products?